-Last summer I read a terrific book that I highly recommend, The Comfort Crisis by Micheal Easter.
+I'm continuing with his Motivation Monday theme.
+While on the road I read a terrific book that I highly recommend, The Comfort Crisis by Micheal Easter.

 Miosgi is Japanese word that describes an arduous journey that transforms you.
 The original misogi was born from a Shinto myth of a god who is so broken hearted over the death of his goddess wife that he travels through the underworld to bring her back to the land of the living.
 He faces demons, fire, and all manner of dangerous and scary creatures.
 When he finds his wife he is despondent because she is essentially a demonic creature of the underworld.
 He faces an equally difficult journey escaping hell and when he finally makes it back to the land of the living he immediately immerses himself in a frigid waterfall to purify his soul.
 If he didn't perform this purification ritual he would have succumbed to the foulness that lingered from the underworld.

 Shinto monks have kept misogi alive through ritual bathing in frigid waters.
 Western followers of misogi have morphed the practice into something more.
 According to Marcus Elliot, a Harvard-trained sports scientist, modern misogi are designed to test our physical and mental edges.
 He says misogi need 2 criteria:

 1. You should have a 50% chance of completing the journey

 Misogi is meant to circumnavigate our human potential.
 During your misogi journey you will be tasked with exploring what you're willing to put yourself through to become a better human.
 Ultimately, whatever you decide to do for your misogi it will be an exploration and it should change of your comfort zone.